configcat/docs/website/docs/sdk-reference/go.md

     PollingMode: configcat.AutoPoll,
     PollInterval: time.Second * 120 /* polling interval in seconds */})
 ```
-You have the option to configure a `ChangeNotify` callback that will be notified when a new configuration is fetched.
-The policy calls the given method only, when the new configuration is differs from the cached one.
+You have the option to set up a `ChangeNotify` callback that will be notified when a new configuration is fetched.
+The policy calls the given method only, when the new configuration differs from the cached one.
 ```go
 client := configcat.NewCustomClient(configcat.Config{SDKKey: "<PLACE-YOUR-SDK-KEY-HERE>",
     PollingMode: configcat.AutoPoll,